Afghans in Germany: Hamburg

-In 2008 Hamburg had the highest Afghan diasporic population of any city in the continent, with 7,000 German citizens of Afghan origin and 14,000 other residents of Afghan origin.
+In particular, there are over 50,000 Afghans in Hamburg alone, comprising about 2,7% of the city's population (as of 2023).
+In 2008, around 22,000 residents of Afghan origin lived in Hamburg alone.
+This made the city home to the largest Afghan diaspora community in Germany as well as in all of Europe.
 Immigration began with the start of the Soviet–Afghan War in 1979 and additional immigration came after its end.
 Due to the differing origins and political affiliations of the émigrés, Jochen-Martin Dutsch et al. wrote in Der Spiegel that "Hamburg's Afghan community was relatively loose-knit and was rarely perceived as an ethnic group, partly because these immigrants had been so deeply divided at home that there was little left to unite them as a community abroad."
 Therefore, the residents focused internally on their own families and keeping them together.
 The large Afghan community in Hamburg make the city feel like home to many German Afghans, despite the low-lying port city contrasting to the mountainous and landlocked Afghanistan.

-The single state with the most Afghan citizens as of 2017 was Bavaria followed by Hesse and North Rhine Westphalia.
-The community predominantly resides in territory belonging to the former West Germany.
-While Hamburg continues to have the highest concentration of Afghans, the population is now more spread out in the country than before, and by 2015 all states in former East Germany had numbers in the thousands.